 Another plus for RVers is the BLM headquarters is moving from Washington D.C to Grand Junction, Colorado.
 With BLM managers much closer to the land they oversee (remember it is all out west) they will have a much better grasp on how RVers and other outdoor enthusiasts use the land and adopt policies that support them.

-It is a huge playground with a plethora of things to see and do plus places to camp for little or no cost!
-Just remember it is our land to explore and enjoy, please treat it as your own by cleaning up after yourself, others, and leaving it better than you found it for the next RVers and the next generation.
+The immense tracks of public land in the USA is a huge playground.
+You’ll find a plethora of things to see and do, plus places to camp for little or no cost!
+Just remember it is our land to explore and enjoy.
+Please treat it as your own by cleaning up after yourself and others.
+Leave it better than you found it for the next RVers and the next generation.

 You can learn more about the Bureau of Land Management and find BLM-managed lands on their website BLM.gov.
-Our comprehensive trip planner RV Trip Wizard also makes it easy to plan your route and find BLM campgrounds as well as other points of interest.
-You can also use it with the RV LIFE App to get RV-safe GPS directions, and read tips and reviews from other RVers on Campground Reviews.
+Our comprehensive trip planner RV Trip Wizard also makes it easy to plan your route.
+You can even find BLM campgrounds as well as other points of interest.
+Use it with the RV LIFE App to get RV-safe GPS directions, and read tips and reviews from other RVers on Campground Reviews.

 Follow Dave’s RV adventures as he travels the West in search of forgotten and unique places.
 For Dave, home is where you park it, the more remote the better!